NjodA/Medical-Appointment-No-Shows/README.md

 •	Seaborn: a data visualization library built on top of matplotlib and closely integrated with pandas data structures in Python.

-## Result:
-• Percentage of patients who show up on their appointments represents 79.8%

-• Percentage of patients who Don't show up on their appointments represents 20.2%

-• Both genders have same commitment to medical schedules.

-• "JARDIM CAMBURI" is the most frequent place.

-• Patients Who didn't show up have an average of 15 days between registeration day and their appointments.

-• Patients Who show up have an average of 8 days between registeration day and their appointments.

-• As Duration increases, the ability of patients to show up on their appointments decreases.

-• Older patients are more commited to their appointments' schedules than younger ones.